-This week, the portraits of Chicago Blackhawks center Stan Mikita and Toronto Maple Leafs goalie Turk Broda are unveiled in the 17th installment.
+This week, the portraits of center Stan Mikita and goalie Turk Broda are unveiled in the 17th installment.

-He is the only player to win the Hart, Art Ross and Lady Byng Trophies in the same season -- and he did it in consecutive seasons, 1966-67 and 1967-68.
+The center is the only player to win the Hart, Art Ross and Lady Byng trophies in the same season -- and he did it in consecutive seasons, 1966-67 and 1967-68.
 He also won the Art Ross Trophy in 1963-64 and 1964-65.
 Mikita was named to the NHL First All-Star Team six times and the Second All-Star Team twice.

 "In 1940, the 8-year-old who was born Stanislav Gvoth left his home in Sokolce, Czechoslovakia.
 Father Juraj was a maintenance man in a textile factory.
 Mother Emilia raised vegetables to feed the family.
 They adored their son, so much that they agreed to send him to Canada, where he could have a better life.